RetrobitCoder/MouseEscape/README.md

 You are a field mouse out collecting food to eat, when snakes become aware of your presence.

-You must collect as much food as you can and return home before you are hitten by the snakes.
+You must collect as much food as you can and return home before you are bitten by the snakes.

 ## How To Play
 ___